glynnbird/sqltomango/README.md

 In the GitHub repo, you will find

-- index.js - the original source code
+- src/sqltomango.js - the original source code
-- browser.js - an auto-generated form of the code that works in a web browser.
+- dist/sqltomango.js - an auto-generated form of the code that works in a web browser or in Node.js

 ```html
 <script src="browser.js"></script>